nhthieu/nhthieu.github.io/src/content/blog/tech-stack.md

 I'm not a designer, and I'm not good at it either, as you could probably tell by how modern and sleek this website looks.
 I'm not gonna lie, it took some time to research what best fits for me.
 I even tried to sketch out the design, played around with [Figma](https://www.figma.com) a bit and laid down some frames and rectangles just to delete them afterwards.

 I love minimalism, the idea of "less is more" really resonates with me.
 Since I wanted to gear this website towards a more personal and content-driven direction, I decided to go with a minimalistic and simple design (for some it looks boring, but I kinda like it).
 I've been following this guy - [James Scholz](https://www.youtube.com/@JamesScholz) (he's fricking awesome btw) for quite some time now and only knew he had a [website](https://jvscholz.com/) recently.
 I mean look at it, it looks beautiful, simple, clean and the important thing is that it gets the point across.
 Other source of inspiration must definitely be [this one](https://www.alexhughes.dev/), and [this one](https://www.bugswriter.com/) (peak UI btw).
 The color palette is also inspired by [this website](https://thelinuxcast.org/).

 Yes, I know it's satire but you know what I mean right?
+They're not fancy, but for me, they're beautiful.
+I don't really like those fancy websites with a lot of animations and effects, they're just too distracting and I don't think they're necessary.
+Also, I wanted to just go dark mode all the way at first because I find light mode is too bright and I personally hate it.
+Though I realized that some people (if there are any) prefer light mode so I decided to do both.

-They're not fancy, but for me, they're beautiful, and that's enough for me to take inspiration from them and build my website around that idea.
+With all that, I think it's enough for me to take inspiration from them and build my website around that idea.

 ![Well uhm I dunno](../../assets/tech-stack-1.jpg)